tevinowino/thoughtreflex/README.md

 ## Key Features

-*   **AI-Powered Journaling**: Engage in empathetic, chat-based conversations with Mira, your AI companion, designed to help you explore and understand your feelings.
+*   **AI-Powered Journaling (Mira)**: Engage in empathetic, chat-based conversations with Mira, your AI companion.
+Mira is designed to help you explore and understand your feelings.
+    *   **Contextual AI Conversations**: Mira remembers the flow of your current journaling session, providing relevant follow-ups and maintaining context within the active chat.
+    *   **AI-Suggested Goals**: During your journaling sessions, Mira may suggest actionable goals for self-improvement based on your conversation.
+You can easily add these to your goal list.
 *   **Adaptive Therapist Modes**: Tailor Mira's interaction style to your current needs by choosing between:
     *   **Therapist Mode**: For deep, reflective, and slow-paced conversations.
     *   **Coach Mode**: For motivational, structured guidance, helping you work towards your goals.
     *   **Friend Mode**: For casual, warm, and supportive conversations.
-*   **Contextual AI Conversations**: Mira remembers the flow of your current journaling session, providing relevant follow-ups and maintaining context.
 *   **Traditional Notebook**: A private, non-AI space for your unfiltered thoughts, free-writing, or quick notes.
+Create, edit, and delete entries as you wish.
 *   **Goal Setting & Tracking**: Define, manage, and track your personal healing and growth milestones.
+Mark goals as complete and edit them as needed.
 Mira can reference your active goals in "Coach" mode.
-*   **Dynamic Weekly AI Recaps**: At the end of each week, generate a personalized summary of your journal entries.
+*   **Dynamic Weekly AI Recaps**: At the end of each week (or when you choose to generate it), ThoughtReflex creates a personalized summary of your journal entries from the past seven days.
 Mira identifies emotional trends, victories, and struggles from your actual writings.
+View individual recaps in detail.
-*   **Personalized Insights Page**: Uncover deeper patterns in your emotional landscape with dynamically generated insights:
+*   **Personalized Insights Page**: Uncover deeper patterns in your emotional landscape with dynamically generated insights based on your recent activity:
-    *   **Emotion Trends**: Visualizes sentiment (positive, negative, neutral) from your recent weekly recaps in a bar chart.
+    *   **Emotion Trends**: Visualizes sentiment (positive, negative, neutral scores) from your recent weekly recaps in a bar chart.
-    *   **Recurring Themes**: Identifies common topics and their frequency from your journal entries over the last 30 days.
+    *   **Recurring Themes**: Identifies common topics and their frequency (mention count) from your journal entries over the last 30 days.
-    *   **Key Suggestions**: Offers personalized observations and actionable suggestions based on your recent journaling.
+    *   **Key Suggestions**: Offers personalized observations and actionable suggestions based on your recent journaling activity.
 *   **Journaling Streaks**: Stay motivated with daily journaling streaks!
 The app tracks your current and longest streaks for consistent reflection.
+Streaks are updated when you make your first journal entry of the day.
 *   **Secure User Authentication**:
     *   Sign up and log in securely using Email/Password.
     *   Option to sign in with Google OAuth for quick access.
+*   **Session Management**:
+    *   Rename your AI journal sessions for better organization.
+    *   Delete entire AI journal sessions if needed.
 *   **Comprehensive User Settings**:
     *   Update your display name.
+    *   Choose a character avatar to represent you.
-    *   Set your default AI therapist mode.
+    *   Set your default AI therapist mode (Therapist, Coach, or Friend).
     *   Change your account password.
-    *   Export all your personal data (profile, goals, journals, notebook entries) in JSON format.
+    *   **Export Your Data**: Download all your personal data (profile, goals, journal sessions with messages, notebook entries, weekly recaps) in JSON format.
+    *   **Delete Your Data**: Option to delete all your application data (journals, goals, recaps, notebook entries, profile settings within the app) while keeping your login account active, allowing for a fresh start.
 *   **Theme Customization**: Easily switch between light and dark modes for a comfortable viewing experience.
+*   **Privacy Focused**: Clear privacy reminders are integrated throughout the app, assuring users that their entries are confidential.
-*   **Responsive Design**: Enjoy a seamless experience across desktop, tablet, and mobile devices.
+*   **Responsive Design**: Enjoy a seamless experience across desktop, tablet,and mobile devices.

 ## Technology Stack